-Although our first analysis of reproductive success, measured as the ability to produce fledglings (females) or to hold a territory containing nests (males), found no correlation with fat score or SMI, when we used logistic exposure models to determine whether female body condition related to the probability of daily nest survival, we found a negative relationship between SMI and the likelihood of daily nest survival.
-This result was surprising, but could be due to larger females actually carrying proportionally smaller energetic reserves than their smaller female counterparts, as seen in red-winged blackbirds (Langston et al. 1990).
-In some species, females with smaller body sizes are able to initiate breeding earlier because they can allocate more resources to reproduction compared to larger individuals that have higher bodily energy demands and therefore fewer excess energetic resources (Murphy 1986; Langston et al. 1990; Barbraud et al. 2000).
-This indirectly affects reproductive success because nesting earlier increases the probability of nesting success and multiple nesting attempts (Perrins 1970; Johnson and Peer 2001).
-Yet, we found no relationship between the probability of daily nest survival and day of the year, therefore this is unlikely to explain the negative relationship between SMI and nest survival.
-Alternatively, it is possible that larger females are unable to build a more concealed nest in the most dense vegetation, or that larger females are more likely to disrupt nest stability.
-The grackle nests were very high (often >10m above ground) and usually fairly well concealed, so we could not determine the causes of nest failure.
-Further investigations would be required to determine how body condition relates to specific threats to nesting success.
-In addition, the parameter estimate for the relationship between fat score and the daily probability of nest survival indicates that females with some visible fat are more than twice as likely to have a nest survive a given day.
-Because the direction of this effect is opposite to the relationship between SMI and nest survival, this is further evidence that these two proxies represent different traits, and that SMI is likely influenced by muscle mass.
+We additionally used logistic exposure models to determine whether the energetic condition of females related to the probability of daily nest survival.
+We only included females in this analysis because males were never observed contributing to nest building, incubation, or feeding nestlings in our population and so will not have a direct effect on daily nest survival.
+We found a negative relationship between female SMI and the likelihood of daily nest survival.
+This could be due to larger females actually carrying proportionally smaller energetic reserves than their smaller female counterparts (Jacobs et al., 2012), as seen in red-winged blackbirds (Langston et al., 1990).
+In some species, females with smaller body sizes are able to initiate breeding earlier because they can allocate more resources to reproduction compared to larger individuals that have higher bodily energy demands and therefore fewer excess energetic resources (Barbraud et al., 2000; Langston et al., 1990; Murphy, 1986).
+This indirectly affects reproductive success because nesting earlier increases the probability of nesting success and multiple nesting attempts (Johnson & Peer, 2001; Perrins, 1970).
+Yet, in our study we found no relationship between the probability of daily nest survival and day of the year, therefore this is unlikely to explain the negative relationship between SMI and nest survival.
+Alternatively, it is possible that larger females are unable to build a more concealed nest in the most dense vegetation, or that larger females are unable to build nests in delicate vegetation structure that is more likely to be inaccessible to predators.
+Moreover, the parameter estimate for the relationship between fat score and the daily probability of nest survival indicates that females with some visible fat are more than twice as likely to have a nest survive a given day.
+Because the direction of this effect is opposite to the relationship between SMI and nest survival, this is further evidence that these two proxies represent different traits.